“Only by making protection available can we start to prevent brain injuries.” – Stephen M. Smith

 All requests will be shipped the first week of the following month the request is received (For example September requests will be shipped the first week of October).
 We are currently only able to ship to Virginia residents.

 4. I am the aunt/uncle/neighbor of a child who needs a helmet, may I place an order?

 At this time we are only taking helmet orders from parents.
 If there is a child you know that needs a helmet, please email a link of this webpage to their parent or guardian.

 5. How can I help spread the word?

 Send this link to a parent!
 Please ask (or suggest to us) parenting and safety organization and association websites to post a link to this page.

-*We regret to announce that effective January 1, 2012, we are only able to offer helmets to Virginia residents.
+*We regret to announce that effective January 1, 2012, we are no longer able to offer helmets.